redhat-nfvpe/onap-lab-experimental/doc/manager.md

 * TripleO: `/var/log/containers/mistral/engine.log`
 * TripleO: `/var/log/containers/heat/heat-engine.log`

-In TripleO's `stack` user's home directory:
+In TripleO's `tripleo` user's home directory:

-* `/home/stack/install-undercloud.log` is a copy of the output we saw during this step
+* `/home/tripleo/install-undercloud.log` is a copy of the output we saw during this step
-* `/home/stack/undercloud.conf` is based on our `configuration/tripleo/undercloud.conf`
+* `/home/tripleo/undercloud.conf` is based on our `configuration/tripleo/undercloud.conf`
-* `/home/stack/tripleo-config-generated-env-files/undercloud_parameters.yaml` incorporates
+* `/home/tripleo/tripleo-config-generated-env-files/undercloud_parameters.yaml` incorporates
    the above two files
-* `/home/stack/undercloud-passwords.conf`
+* `/home/tripleo/undercloud-passwords.conf`
-* `/home/stack/tripleo-undercloud-passwords.yaml` incorporates the above file and also ssh keys
+* `/home/tripleo/tripleo-undercloud-passwords.yaml` incorporates the above file and also ssh keys
-* `/home/stack/stackrc` sets up a shell environment for accessing the undercloud
+* `/home/tripleo/stackrc` sets up a shell environment for accessing the undercloud

 We can now access the undercloud's `openstack` command via a shortcut (that uses the `stackrc` mentioned above), e.g.: